gilvicarjo/rancher-microK8s/README.md

 # rancher-microK8s

-1. Prepare 4 VMs with Ubuntu
+1. Prepare 4 VMs with Ubuntu \n
-   1 Controller Node
+   1 Controller Node \n
-   3 Worker Nodes
+   3 Worker Nodes \n
-   The VMs were provisioned in Azure Cloud
+   The VMs were provisioned in Azure Cloud \n
-   OS: Ubuntu 20.04 TLS
+   OS: Ubuntu 20.04 TLS \n
-   RAM: 4GB
+   RAM: 4GB \n
-   CPU: 2
+   CPU: 2 \n
 2. Access the VMs
    A SSH Private Key is created to access the 4 VMs All you need to do is execute in your terminal: